Finite-time teleportation phase transition in random quantum circuits

-The average over a single-qubit Haar random unitary gate in space-time results in a projection onto a two-dimensional effective local Hilbert space labeled by a classical Ising spin degree of freedom.
-A layer of two-qubit gates can be written as a transfer matrix that couples classical spins in neighboring layers, $\mathcal{T} = \mathds{1} + N\delta t \sum_{ij} P(i,j) \overline{\mathcal{U}_{ij}}$, where $P(i,j)$ is the probability of a two-qubit gate acting on sites $i$ and $j$, and the overline indicates the average over the Haar ensemble.
-The resulting effective spin model has an Ising symmetry, which stems from the invariance of $\mathcal{U}$ under the permutation of two copies of ket (or bra) Hilbert space.
+The average dynamics of the double density matrix can be analytically mapped to imaginary time evolution under an effective Hamiltonian~\cite{bao2021symmetry,block2022measurement}.
+First, the average over single-qubit gates effects a projection from a sixteen-dimensional local Hilbert space to the two-dimensional Hilbert space of a spin-$1/2$~\cite{SOM}.
+Then, the layer of two-qubit gates reduces to a transfer matrix for the transition amplitude between the spin-$1/2$ configurations in consecutive time steps, $\mathcal{T} = \mathds{1} + N\delta t \sum_{ij} P(i,j) \overline{\mathcal{U}_{2,\tau}(i,j)}$.

-An alternative interpretation of $\mathcal{T}$ is as an infinitesimal imaginary time evolution generated by an effective quantum Hamiltonian operating on spin-$1/2$ degrees of freedom, $\mathcal{T} = e^{-\delta t H_{\text{eff}}}$.
+The transfer matrix $\mathcal{T}$ can be viewed as the infinitesimal imaginary time evolution generated by an effective quantum Hamiltonian operating on spin-$1/2$ degrees of freedom, $\mathcal{T} = e^{-\delta t H_{\text{eff}}}$.
 For our circuit, the effective Hamiltonian takes the form